ruslanpa/currency_finance_ua/README.md

 It is a simple wrapper by http://content.finance.ua/ru/xml/currency-cash/

-You can to get currency rate of exchange specified by max or min value and ask-bid spread.
+You can to get currency rate of exchange specified by max or min value and bid-ask spread.

 usage
 ===================